k-ryanhunt/09-ReadMe-Generator/exampleREADME.md

 ​
 ​
 ## Contributors
-John Doe, James Deer, Sally Buck
+Example John Doe
 ​
 ​
 ## Testing the Application
-I ran through multiple READMEs in order to try and test whether or not something would break.
+You could write here how you debugged your code and got your example to work ​
 ​
-​
 ## Any questions?
-You can contact me, k-ryanhunt, through email at hunt.kelsearyan@gmail.com if you have any questions.
+You can contact me, exampleGitHubber, through email at example@example.com if you have any questions.